kobo/groovyserv/sources/userguide_en.txt

 GroovyServ reduces the startup time of JVM and Groovy runtime significantly.
 In most situations it is 10 to 20 times faster than regular Groovy.
-The following times are averages of 5 times which measured invocation in Groovy 1.8.0 on Mac OS X (Core(TM) 2 Duo 2.53GHz).
+The following times are averages of 5 times which measured invocation in Groovy 2.1.5 on Mac OS X 10.8.4 (2.3GHz Intel Core i7).

     ==================  ===========
     Command             Result(sec)
     ==================  ===========
-    Groovy              1.1058
+    Groovy              0.803
-    GroovyServ          0.0412
+    GroovyServ          0.023
     ==================  ===========

 Requirements